spack/spack/lib/spack/docs/workflows.rst

       $ spack install mylib@0.1.2

 #.
 There is no need to remove the `develop` version from your package.
-   Spack concretization will always prefer numbered version to non-numeric versions.
+   Spack concretization will always prefer numbered to non-numeric versions.
 Users will only get it if they ask for it.

 ^^^^^^^^^^^^^^^^^^^^^^^^